RajiSumathi/Final-Assignment/README.md

  pip install Flask pandas

 3)Place your log file (hn_logs.tsv) in the project directory.

+Prerequisites:
+Before running the application, make sure you have the following installed:

+Python 3.x,
+Flask,
+pandas

+Explanation:

+1)Import Libraries: It imports necessary libraries such as pandas for data manipulation, urllib.parse for URL decoding, datetime for handling date and time, and Flask for creating the web application.

+2)Set Constants: It defines constants such as the path to the log file (LOG_FILE_PATH) and a list of date formats (DATE_FORMATS) to be used for parsing dates.

+3)Define Functions:

+ *preprocess_logs: Reads the log file into a DataFrame and converts the first column to datetime format.

+ *decode_url: Decodes a URL to extract the domain name.

+ *get_count: Counts the number of queries in the log file for a given date prefix using various date formats.

+4)API Endpoint: Defines a Flask route (/1/queries/count/<date_prefix>) that handles HTTP GET requests.
+When a request is received, it preprocesses the log file, counts the queries for the specified date prefix, and returns the count as a JSON response.

+5)Run the Application: If the script is executed directly (i.e., not imported as a module), the Flask application is started in debug mode.

 Usage:
 To start the Flask application, run the following command: